 Taste: as the dried form of mirasol chiles, guajillo chiles provide a sweet and slightly jammy flavor to recipes.
 They appear reddish-brown in color and are about 3-4 inches long.
 These peppers come in at 2500-5000 Scoville Heat Units, which means mild to moderately hot.

 Fun fact: there are over 150 varieties of chile peppers available in Mexico.
 Don’t go thinking they’re only for adding spice to dishes.
 These peppers create very unique and complex flavors.
 And to make things even more interesting, there are tons of different ways to dry and prepare the same pepper!

 Taste: ripe pineapple has a very sweet, tropical flavor (kind of like a mix between apples and citrus fruit).
 Pineapple is a traditional ingredient used in this marinade, so it can’t be skipped.
 The sweetness balances out the spicy chiles and makes these tacos irresistible!

 Health: pineapple contains many antioxidants, which are necessary to keep our bodies healthy.
 In addition, pineapple contains a special group of digestive enzymes called bromelain.
 These enzymes help break down amino acids, making them easier to digest!

 If you have questions about this vegan taco recipe, don’t forget to check out our FAQ section at the bottom of this post.

-Step 2: remove the stems and de-seed your guajillo and chipotle chiles.
-Toast those bad boys in a skillet over medium-low for 3-5 minutes.
+Step 1: remove the stems and de-seed your guajillo and chipotle chiles.
+Toast those bad boys in a skillet over medium-low for a few minutes.
 Make sure to turn them frequently to prevent burning (never a fun thing).